bavouasoft/Crystal-Collector/README.md

 ### Other Features

 The page was built using Bootstrap for responsiveness.
-This application contains alerts and the logic has timeouts to allow the final scores to render before the alert executes.
+This application contains alerts and the logic has timeouts to allow the final scores to render before the alert executes.Clicking on a crystal will add a specific amount of points to your total user score.

 ### How to Play